 While data security and identity theft are complicated issues, taking steps to reduce your exposure doesn’t have to be.
-Here are four common-sense tools, ranging from high tech to low tech, to help protect yourself from hackers and identity thieves.
+Here are five common-sense tools, ranging from high tech to low tech, to help protect yourself from hackers and identity thieves.

 1. P.O.
 Boxes

 Personal data stored online may be protected behind firewalls, passwords and other technological defenses.
 But many sensitive personal documents are still sent through the mail and can be stolen right out of your mailbox.
 Depending on the information inside, criminals can use stolen mail to hijack your personal data and commit identity theft.